anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 eval_metric='logloss', objective='binary:logistic', max_depth=6, seed=42
 Note that while we use XGBClassifier in this example, most any model that exposes an SKLearn or SparkML model interface should work.
 For models which expose an SKLearn interface, their are two important caveats.

-Model Training and Inference Time
+### Model Training and Inference Time
 First, for each iteration in active learning, requries training a new model and then applying the model to each feature vector we are doing active learning on.
 This means that if model training and/or inference are slow, the active learning process will be very slow.

-Model Threading
+### Model Threading
 Second, many algorithms use multiple threads for training and inference.
 Since training takes place on the spark driver node, it is okay if model training with multiple threads.
-For inference the model should not use multiple threads as it will cause significant over subscription of the processor and lead to extremely slow model inference times (including during active learning).
+However, the inference process causes workers to use more threads.
+Then, the sklearn model also tries to use multiple threads.
+This can cause more threads to be running than CPU cores availabe.
+Therefore, for inference the model should not use multiple threads as it will cause significant over subscription of the processor and lead to extremely slow model inference times (including during active learning).
 Fortunately, sklearn provides an easy way to disable threading using threadpoolctl, SKLearnModel automatically disables threading for inference using threadpoolctl meaning that sklearn models shouldn't require any modification and can be passed to SKLearnModel unchanged.
+If you are interested in reading more about oversubscription with sklearn, please check out their documentation [here](https://scikit-learn.org/stable/computing/parallelism.html#oversubscription-spawning-too-many-threads).

 ```
 model = SKLearnModel(XGBClassifier, eval_metric='logloss', objective='binary:logistic', max_depth=6, seed=42)